The ban on evictions has been extended in England, Scotland and Wales.

 Tenant rights and assistance during COVID-19

 You’re still required to pay your rent as per the terms of your tenancy agreement, but landlords are being encouraged to offer support for renters who are struggling.

 If you’re not currently earning, you might be able to qualify for financial support.
-Housing allowance and Universal Credit have been increased to cover housing costs, so it’s worth checking with your local council to see if you’re eligible.
+Housing Allowance and Universal Credit have been increased to cover housing costs.
+In addition, the government says it has also made £180m available to councils to provide discretionary housing payments to tenants struggling to pay their rent.
+Check with your council to see if you’re eligible.

 Your right to live in a safe property is unaffected by the coronavirus outbreak.
 Your landlord is still responsible for conducting essential maintenance and dealing with urgent issues (for example if the boiler breaks down).

 If your tenancy agreement is coming to an end and you’re concerned about moving during the pandemic, speak to your landlord about your options.
 Some landlords may be willing to discuss a month-by-month agreement given the current circumstances.

 Your responsibilities as a landlord are unaffected by COVID-19, so any essential repairs must still be conducted, and planned gas and electrical safety inspections should be arranged wherever possible.